barumau/pandunia/eng/I04_FAQ.md

 had his first ideas about an evenly global auxiliary language in the early 2000s.
 He experimented different ideas together with other people.
 Pandunia started to take form in 2017.
-The final version of the language is published in 2023 – but of course languages evolve all the time!
+The final version of the language was published in 2024 – but of course languages evolve all the time!

 #### What does the flag of Pandunia represent?